gastonmichel/serverlessguru-code-challenge/README.md

 ### Read a book

-To get a book from the bookId execute the query:
+To get a book by its bookId, execute the query:

     query GetBookById {
     getBookById(bookId: "08450477fc954800cd94721203974f25") {